 - On-time delivery rate

 - Unapproved idle time

 What Makes the “Last Mile” So Important?

-Your brand’s last mile experience doesn’t come free of costs or challenges.
+Your brand’s last-mile experience doesn’t come free of costs or challenges.
 From free delivery to same-day shipping, customer expectations are sky high and retailers are determined to find the solution.
-So, how can you give consumers with the on-demand experience they’ve come to expect?
-Providing control over delivery times and reliable service go a long way towards ensuring customer satisfaction, though this can be logistical nightmare if you aren’t using route planning software.
+So, how can you give consumers the on-demand experience they’ve come to expect?
+Providing control over delivery times and reliable service go a long way towards ensuring customer satisfaction, though this can be a logistical nightmare if you aren’t using route planning software.

 - Easily plan your drivers’ scheduled routes.

 - Have complete visibility into each driver’s arrival time.

 - Real-time delivery tracking

 Last-mile delivery is often the most complicated aspect of the supply chain.
 But that doesn’t mean it’s impossible to overcome these challenges.
 Dynamic planning using last-mile delivery software puts the power back in your hands, making it easier to give customers the experience they truly deserve.